Mithgol/phido/README.md

 * You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of PhiDo).

 After that you may run `npm test` (in the directory of PhiDo).
-Only the JS code issues are caught.
+Only the JS code issues are caught; the code's behaviour is not tested.

 ## License